Captain Barbell: Future

 The most recent Captain Barbell feature film was released in 2003 by Viva Films, featuring Bong Revilla in the title role, Ogie Alcasid as Tengteng.
 Regine Velasquez made a cameo as Darna.
 The film was directed by Mac Alejandre.
 Coincidentally, Ruffa Mae Quinto also had a role in this film as a supervillain named Freezy, an icy temptress with cold-based powers.

 After the end of the 2006 Captain Barbell TV series, GMA aired a teaser hinting the coming of a joint series, Captain Barbell Meets Darna.
 IMDb posted the same title, which would supposedly be led by Dingdong Dantes and Karylle sometime in late 2007, but did not materialize.
 In January 2008, it was announced that GMA Network decided to make another TV version of Darna but that would be along with Captain Barbell and starred by Richard Gutierrez as Captain Barbell and either Rhian Ramos, Jackie Rice or Marian Rivera as Darna.
 But due to schedule conflicts of Richard Gutierrez who was busy with other roles, everything was shelved.
 By that time, Angel Locsin had already transferred to rival network ABS-CBN in 2007.
 It did not materialize as well.

-In 2012, ABS-CBN acquired the rights to do a TV and movie remake of the works of Mars Ravelo including Darna, Captain Barbell and Dyesebel.
+In 2012, ABS-CBN Corporation acquired the rights to do a TV and movie remake of the works of Mars Ravelo including Darna, Captain Barbell and Dyesebel.